szstonelee/gointernal/scheduler.md

 Thread is the basic unit for OS to run code.

 A Goroutine is a task job.
-When we create a Goroutine (go func()...), we just add a new task entry to a global task queue(**GRQ**).
+When we create a Goroutine like go func()..., we just add a new task entry to a global task queue(**GRQ**).
 Then Go runtime dynamiclly determines how many threads are needed to finish these tasks.
 Go runtime has a bounded limit for the number of threads which is the GOMAXPROCS.
 But GOMAXPROCS only limits the running threads.
-The threads which controlled by Go runtime and do system work, are not counted for GOMAXPROCS, e.g. GC threads.
+The threads which are controlled by Go runtime, run Go system code and do system work, are not counted for GOMAXPROCS, e.g. GC threads.

 So here Goroutine == task.

 Threads in Go will be scheduled to each cpu core to run.
 For each core, there is a task queue(**LRQ**).
 Tasks in GRQ will be distributed to LRQ.
-And each task from LPQ will be run in a thread which goes to a core.
+And each task from LRQ will be run in a thread which goes to a core.

 The following 4 points are the keys of Go Scheduler.

-1. A thread can execute a lot of tasks in one LRQ, so overhead of thread context switch is low.
+1. A thread can execute a lot of tasks in one LRQ without a thread context switch, so overhead of thread context switch is low.
 We do not need to context switch thread for each task.

-2. One task does not need to be finished first for next task to be scheduled, so the tasks in one LRQ are exececuted concurrently for the same thread.
+2. One task does not need to be finished first for next task to be scheduled, so the tasks in one LRQ are run concurrently (NOTE: not paralelly) for the same thread.
 This is different from the [Java ExectutorService](http://tutorials.jenkov.com/java-util-concurrent/executorservice.html).
-In Java, each task must be finished then consumer threads pick next one from the synchronized queue.
-How Go does that?
+In Java, one task must be finished then a consumer thread can pick next one from the synchronized queue.
+In Java, task execution are one by one for one thread.
+But in Go, task execution are concurrent for one thread.
+That is why Goroutine in Go is like thread in OS and sometimes is called as green thread.
+How does Go achieve that?
 [Because in each function call, there is a chance for Go runtime to switch Goroutines](https://golang.org/doc/go1.2#preemption).

 3. Task schedule overhead is 1 tenth of thread switch overhead.
 Average overhead for thread switch is a couple of microseconds.
 Average overhead for task switch is hundreds of nanoseconds.